UniversalDependencies/docs/_la/feat/Clitic.md

 </tr>
 </table>

-This is a binary (yes/no) lexical feature that is only annotated when its value is `Yes`.
+This is a binary (yes/no) feature that is only annotated when its value is `Yes`.

 ### <a name="Yes">`Yes`</a>: word appearing as a clitic